 What Are Dental Implants?

-Dental implants are used to replace a lost tooth.
+Dental Implants are used to replace lost teeth.

 When you’ve had, or need to have, a tooth extracted, the resulting open gap in your mouth can cause problems.

-Your teeth can shift, leaving you with a misaligned bite and possibly pain when eating.
+Your teeth can shift, leaving you with a misaligned bite and possible pain when eating.

-Dental implants use a titanium post that mimics the root of a tooth.
+Dental implants involve the placement of a titanium post that mimics the root of a tooth.

-This is implanted in your jaw, and then a crown (replacement tooth) or bridge is put in that area.
+This is implanted in your jaw, and then a crown (replacement tooth) or bridge is attached to the post.

-Unlike dentures, this crown stays in place and is not removable.
+Unlike dentures, this crown and bridges stay in place and are not removable.

 You can have one or more dental implants depending on how many teeth you’re missing.

-After your consultation with our periodontist, Dr. Ben Thomas, there will be two main phases in your implant therapy.
+After your consultation with one of our in-house Periodontists, there will be two main phases in your implant therapy.

-During the first session, a small titanium post will be inserted into your jawbone to mimic the presence of a tooth root.
+During the first phase, a small titanium post will be inserted into your jawbone to mimic the presence of a tooth root.

 Over time, your jawbone will naturally surround and bond with the titanium, which creates a strong foundation for the crown to be placed

-The second session will be completed by a general dentist.
+The second phase of your treatment will be completed by a general dentist.

 A tooth-coloured crown is placed on the titanium post, and you will have a sturdy, natural-looking, replacement tooth.